nervoy/GettingAndCleaningData/README.md

 These data sets (subset.csv and averages.csv) are based on the data from this project: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The data itselve is taken from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The data themselves are taken from here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The repo contains the script which can be used to regenreate the data sets (subset.csv and averages.csv) from the initial data.
 To do it,